On the Prym map of degree 4 cyclic covers of hyperelliptic curves

 \section{Geometry of the Prym variety}

-In this section, we study Prym varieties of degree 4 cyclic \'etale covers of genus 2 curves.
+In this section, we study Prym varieties of elements of $\mathcal{RH}_g[4]^{hyp}$.
 We use the notation from the previous section unless explicitly stated, and we denote morphisms of Jacobians induced by automorphism of curves by the same letters.
 Sometimes we omit pullbacks when we consider abelian subvarieties.
-Let be the Prym variety of $f$ with the induced polarization $\Xi$.
+Let be the Prym variety of a cover $f: C \to H$ with the induced polarization $\Xi$.